OpenVPN/easy-rsa/README.md

 The [openvpn-users mailing list](https://lists.sourceforge.net/lists/listinfo/openvpn-users) is a good place to post usage or help questions.

-You can also try IRC at Freenode/#openvpn
+You can also try IRC at Freenode/#openvpn for general support or Freenode/#easyrsa for development discussion.

 # Branch structure